 Location and approach to the Bridge

 La Ponte dei Sospiri is considered one of the most beautiful Venetian bridges of the Baroque period.
 It is only a few steps away from St Mark’s Square.
-It is the world-famous centre and the biggest crowd puller in Venice.
-The spacious Piazza San Marco, the mosaics and domes of the Basilica and the soaring silhouette of the Campanile are known all over the world.
+It is the world-famous center and the biggest crowd-puller in Venice.
+The spacious Piazza San Marco, the mosaics and domes of the Basilica, and the soaring silhouette of the Campanile are known all over the world.

-The Bridge of Sighs is one of the most important sights in the centre of Venice.
-It impresses with its closed architecture as well as with its importance as a direct route from the Sala della Quarantia Criminal to the dungeons of La Serenissima.
-If you travel by vaporetti, i.e. water buses, the stop is thus San Marco.
+The Bridge of Sighs is one of the most important sights in the center of Venice.
+It impresses with its closed architecture as well as with its importance as a direct route from the Sala della Quarantine Criminal to the dungeons of La Serenissima.
+If you travel by vaporetti, i.e. water buses, the stop is San Marco.

 Why is it worth visiting the bridge?